magicleap/MagicLeapPhotonFusionExample/README.md

+> [!WARNING]
+> This repository is archived and no longer actively maintained.

 # Magic Leap Colocation With Photon Fusion

 This repository contains an example project demonstrating how to use Photon Fusion to create a colocation application for the Magic Leap 2.
 This project provides a simple multiuser and colocation application using Photon Fusion.
 The example is designed to work with the Magic Leap 2 and demonstrates the basics of creating a shared AR experience.